mtumilowicz/java11-spliterator/README.md

 `Collection`, an IO channel, or a generator function.

 ### methods

-If this Spliterator is
-`ORDERED` the action is performed on the next element in encounter.

 * `boolean tryAdvance(Consumer<? super T> action);` -
 If a remaining element exists, performs the given action on it, returning true; else returns false.